A taste of the Highlands: things to do in Inverness

 Hemmed with such incredible beauty and filled with all that glorious fresh air, it’s no wonder Inverness has occasionally topped lists of the happiest places to live in the UK.
 Find out what people love about it with our pick of the best things to do on a long weekend in Scotland’s Highland capital.

 Inverness is unlike any other city in Scotland.
 For starters, it’s the most northerly, which brings its own benefits (a natural, rugged playground on its doorstep, for one) and challenges (namely, the weather).
 It’s also part of a proud region that has its own traditions and heritage which, over the centuries, have created a distinct character.

-In many ways, Highland life remains at odds with the frenetic, fast paced existence so many of us lead, and a weekend in this laid back gateway to the north is simply not enough to explore the countless castles, distilleries, and museums, or tackle the range of the outdoor activities.
-It is however, a good introduction to northern Scotland, giving you a flavour of the history, customs, and way of living that has shaped this indomitable city.
+In many ways, Highland life remains at odds with the frenetic, fast paced existence so many of us lead, and a weekend here is simply not enough to explore the countless castles, distilleries, and museums, or tackle the range of outdoor activities.
+It is however, a good introduction to northern Scotland, giving you a flavour of the history, customs and way of living that has shaped this indomitable city.